woocommerce/woocommerce/plugins/woocommerce-blocks/.github/patch-initial-checklist.md

 ## After Deploy

--   [ ] Port to `trunk` the changes to the changelog, testing steps and required versions that you did in the previous steps.
+-   [ ] Move the changes to the changelog, testing steps and required versions that you did in the previous steps to `trunk`.
 You can do so copy-and-pasting the changes in a new commit directly to `trunk`, or cherry-picking the commits that introduced those changes.
 -   [ ] Update the schedules p2 with the shipped date for the release (PdToLP-K-p2).
 -   [ ] Edit the GitHub milestone of the release you just shipped and add the current date as the due date (this is used to track ship date as well).